-Jason Ellis is chief operating officer of First National.
+Jason Ellis is the president and chief operating officer of First National.
 As such, his daily activities have a direct bearing on First National’s performance and competitiveness.
 In this interview, we ask Jason to elaborate on his responsibilities.

 How did you end up at First National?